-Employers pledge new apprenticeships and also commit to offering traineeships as part of National Apprenticeship Week 2015.
+Employers pledge new apprenticeships and also commit to offering traineeships as part of NAW 2015.

 Even more young people will be able to ‘get in and go far’ with an apprenticeship, as more than 23,000 new apprenticeships have been pledged by employers as part of National Apprenticeship Week.

 From BT committing to hiring 700 apprentices, Microsoft Partners announcing plans to recruit 3500, Halfords pledging 500, Greene King announcing 2000 vacancies and the Royal Air Force 1000 pledges have been made by hundreds of businesses around the country.
 Other companies that have pledged new apprenticeships include Boots, Cap Gemini, Barratt Developments, Travis Perkins, Kwik-Fit, The Kier Group, British Airways, The Civil Service, Aldi, Network Rail, B&M Bargains, Santander and Amey.
 Lloyds Banking Group also announced that it is to recruit 100 higher apprentices this year.

 A number of the businesses pledging new apprenticeships are small and medium sized enterprises (SMEs,).
 This includes Derry Building Services, Berthon Boat Company and Paw-Fect Grooming.

 Traineeships, which give young people the work preparation training, English, maths and work experience needed to get an apprenticeship or other job, also got a boost during the Week.
 Employers including BT and the BBC announced plans to offer more traineeship opportunities.

 The success of National Apprenticeship Week 2015 and these 23,000 pledges highlights just how popular apprenticeships have become.
 More and more young people, parents, teachers and employers are recognising the value of learning on the job.
 With apprenticeships in everything from rail engineering to TV production they really are now a fast track into a successful career.